Butte in Silver Bow County, Montana — The American West (Mountains)

 Inscription.

 A round turreted entry with an elaborate porch is the focal point of this Queen Anne style home.
-Built circa 1890, its prefabricated decorative features were designed to add individuality and elegance to the homes of Butte’s working class.
+Built circa 1890, its prefabricated decorative features were designed to add individuality and elegance to the homes of Buttes working class.
 Turned posts, scroll brackets, stained glass transoms, and a cutwork frieze under the porch eaves are elements that enrich the personality of this Victorian-era home.
 Originally an investment property, its first owner was Helena attorney Massena Bullard.
 By 1910, Michael Doody was the resident owner and landlord.
 He and his wife, son, and grandson shared half the house with several lodgers while a second family rented the other half.
 Doody came to the Mining City employed by the Northern Pacific, working on a construction crew when the tracks reached Butte in 1882.
 Doody developed mining properties in Philipsburg and eventually settled in Butte working as a blacksmith for the mines.
 When he died in 1928, his daughter and son-in-law, Elizabeth and Paul Ott, inherited the property.
 The Otts and later, their son, occupied the home until 1945.

 Location.
 46° 0.652′ N, 112° 32.584′ W. Marker is in Butte, Montana, in Silver Bow County.
-Marker is at the intersection of West Mercury Street and South Jackson Street, on the right when traveling west on West Mercury Street.
+It is at the intersection of West Mercury Street and South Jackson Street, on the right when traveling west on West Mercury Street.
 Touch for map.
 Marker is at or near this postal address: 431 West Mercury Street, Butte MT 59701, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 11, 2021.
+This page was last revised on January 10, 2025.
 It was originally submitted on November 11, 2021, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 95 times since then and 21 times this year.
+This page has been viewed 286 times since then and 9 times this year.
 Photos:1, 2, 3. submitted on November 11, 2021, by Barry Swackhamer of Brentwood, California.